padmick/tomorrowlandwiki/config/submit_text.md

 Also remember the rules of /r/Tomorrowland:
 - ***No ticket sale/buying/exchange requests!***
-- Posts about UNOFFICIAL ticket re sellers will be deleted
+- Posts about UNOFFICIAL ticket re-sellers will be deleted
 - No sex or drug solicitation
 - Try to keep it mainly english (the random other language here and there wont be removed)
 - Keep respectful of each other